BANT vs MEDDIC: Key Differences + How to Pick One

 But if you want to make the most out of your chosen sales method, you should use the right tools.

-For example, if you’re using Salesforce and seek an AI-powered solution to streamline your sales activities, pick Scratchpad
+For example, if you’re using Salesforce and seek an AI-powered solution to streamline your sales activities, pick Scratchpad.

 Why?